-The renovation is part of a larger public works project called the Whittier Choice Neighborhood Transformation Plan.
+The recent renovation is part of a larger public works project called the Whittier Choice Neighborhood Transformation Plan.
 The renovation includes:

 - an elevated stage area that can be used for activities, such as movie nights, farmers markets, and open-ended exploration